mvmd-org/mvmd-site/docs/standards/schema/json-ld.md

 sidebar_position: 2
 ---

-# JSON-LD Patterns
+# JSON-LD Standard

-JSON-LD (JavaScript Object Notation for Linked Data) provides the foundation for linking metadata across different standards and platforms in the Metaverse ecosystem.
+JSON-LD (JavaScript Object Notation for Linked Data) is a lightweight, JSON-based format designed to serialize Linked Data.
+It enables the seamless integration of structured data into web applications, making it easier for developers to create interoperable web services and store Linked Data in JSON-based storage engines.
+JSON-LD is a World Wide Web Consortium (W3C) Recommendation, ensuring its status as a stable and widely accepted standard.
+Wikipedia

+For detailed information, you can refer to the official JSON-LD website: [JSON-LD](https://json-ld.org/)

 ## Core Concepts